Rational point: Genus 1

 It is harder to determine whether a curve of genus 1 has a rational point.
 The Hasse principle fails in this case: for example, by Ernst Selmer, the cubic curve $3x^3+4y^3+5z^3 = 0$ in $\mathbb P^2$ has a point over all completions of $\Q,$ but no rational point.
 The failure of the Hasse principle for curves of genus 1 is measured by the Tate–Shafarevich group.

 If X is a curve of genus 1 with a k-rational point p_{0}, then X is called an elliptic curve over k.
 In this case, X has the structure of a commutative algebraic group (with p_{0} as the zero element), and so the set X(k) of k-rational points is an abelian group.
 The Mordell–Weil theorem says that for an elliptic curve (or, more generally, an abelian variety) X over a number field k, the abelian group X(k) is finitely generated.
 Computer algebra programs can determine the Mordell–Weil group X(k) in many examples, but it is not known whether there is an algorithm that always succeeds in computing this group.
 That would follow from the conjecture that the Tate–Shafarevich group is finite, or from the related Birch–Swinnerton-Dyer conjecture.

 Genus at least 2

-Faltings's theorem (formerly the Mordell conjecture) says that for any curve X of genus at least 2 over a number field k, the set X(k) is finite.
+Faltings' theorem (formerly the Mordell conjecture) says that for any curve X of genus at least 2 over a number field k, the set X(k) is finite.